 Now Karen gets her 5% and each dummy account gets 5% too—she’s receiving the 5% commission five times.
-If each of her recruits buys $100 worth of product, Karen gets $100 in commissions.
+Therefore she’s actually earning a 25% commission If each of her recruits buys $100 worth of product for a total of $400 of volume, Karen gets 25% or $100 in commissions.

 The problem with stacking

 The point of the level commission is to reward the upline for building the organization.
 Stacking defeats this objective.
-The distributors above Karen get no commissions on her downline and have no incentive to collaborate and work with the people beneath her and Karen has no incentive to work with the people beyond her lowest paying level.
-She has an incentive to work only with her personal recruits.
-Her behavior has cut off everyone beneath her payline from any kind of upline support.
+The distributors above Karen get no commissions on her downline.
+They therefore have no incentive to collaborate and work with the people beneath her.
+Likewise Karen has no incentive to work with the people beyond her lowest paying level.
+In other words, she only has an incentive to work with her personal recruits.
+Therefore, her behavior has cut off everyone beneath her payline from any kind of upline support.

 If everyone stacked, no one would receive any downline commissions.
 If stacking becomes rampant, the net effect is the same as simply paying a one level commission with no downline commission.
 This is an important problem for your company to address if you have a unilevel compensation plan.
 You can read about how to do that here.

 - Unilevels are infinitely flexible.
-They give you a lot of control over the behaviors you reward and how you reward them.
+In other words, they give you a lot of control over the behaviors you reward and how you reward them.

-- Because of the many variations on the unilevel, a company can create a truly unique commission plan for itself.
+- The unilevel has many variations.
+Therefore a company with a unilevel compensation plan can create a truly unique commission plan for itself.